 At an event in Warsaw in January, Jamie Heywood, Uber’s CEO for North-Eastern Europe, announced plans to invest 37 million zloty (8.6 million euro) in the company’s business service centre in Krakow, creating an additional 250 jobs.
 He also unveiled plans to add a facility to produce electric bikes for its Jump service, the first of its kind outside of the United States.

 “Poland is an extremely important market for Uber and it is here, in Warsaw, that we want to have an office that will be a hub for the entire region of Central and Eastern Europe,” said Mr Heywood.

 At the time, Polish daily Rzeczpospolita speculated that Uber’s investment in Poland was aimed at discouraging the government from tightening regulations against Uber.

-The American ride-sharing company currently employs 300 people in its Krakow facility.
+The American ride-sharing company currently employs 300 people in its Krakow facility in southern Poland.